statisticsnorway/klass/README.md

 ## Release

 The release process is automated.
-It is set to bump the *minor* version.
-This may be changed by setting the `projectVersionPolicyId` configuration value for `maven-release-plugin` in [pom.xml](pom.xml), valid values can be seen [here](https://maven.apache.org/maven-release/maven-release-plugin/versioning-policies.html).

 It can be triggered by following these steps:

 1. Check that you are on the default branch.
 1. Check that you don't have any local commits or changes.
-1. Run `make release`.
-This command creates a branch called `release`.
-Create a PR and once this is merged, it triggers a workflow to run the release process like so:
+1. Run one of the following commands depending on what version you wish to release `make release-patch`, `make release-minor`, `make release-major`.
+This command creates or switches to a branch called `release` and bumps the version number.
+Commit the changes and create a PR.
+Once this is merged, it triggers a workflow to run the release process like so:
-    1. The version number is bumped for a minor release.
+    1. The project is built
     2. The artifacts are deployed
     3. A tag is pushed
     4. The project is reset for the next development iteration